ddevault/Craft.Net/README.md

 log of all communication on the server, and all packets are logged with a low importance.
 Packet logging is only enabled in DEBUG builds.

+## Building from Source

+There are two different configurations for building Craft.Net.
+You should use the DEBUG configuration when building for testing purposes, and RELEASE when building for production purposes.
+The latter will create Craft.Net.Server.dll in the root of the solution, which has all of the dependencies merged into one binary.

+On Windows, add "C:\Windows\Microsoft.NET\Framework\v4.0.30319" to your path.
+Then, use

+    msbuild.exe /p:Configuration=[RELEASE|DEBUG]

+Update the configuration as required.
+On Linux and Mac, install Mono, and then use this
+command:

+    xbuild /property:Configuration=[RELEASE|DEBUG]

 ## Contributing

 If you wish to contribute your own code to Craft.Net, please create a fork.
 You are